freedomofpress/securedrop/docs/development/updategui_development.rst

         </qresource>
     </RCC>

 We will have to update the corresponding Python file for any change in this resource file.
-We can do that by the following command.
+We can do that using the following
+command:

 ::